 History 101-2.
 History of Europe.
-Mr. Fowler, assisted by Mr. Stubbs, Mr. Hoeing, Mr. Morton.
+Mr. Fowler, Mr. Stubbs, Mr. Phillips.
+Continuous course; lectures three hours; three credits each semester.

 A general introduction to the history of Europe from the end of the Roman Empire to the present time.
-The first part of the course deals with the main forces of the Middle Ages, the Renaissance, and the Reformation; the latter part with the development of modern Europe, the Industrial Revolution, the French Revolution and the development of nationalism, democracy and imperialism.
+The first part of the course deals with the main forces of the Middle Ages, the Renaissance, and the Réformation; the latter part with the development of modern Europe, the Industrial Revolution, the French Revolution and the development of nationalism, democracy and imperialism.
 Open to Freshmen and Sophomores; and to others by permission.